International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Process_Layer/3_4_2_Data_Offering.md

 ![Query Self-Descriptions](media/query-at-broker-activity.png)
 ##### Figure 3.4.2.3: Query IDS Metadata Broker

+The IDS Metadata Broker does not serve Vocabularies but provides a reference to a vocabulary and, if required, a reference to a Vocabulary Hub, included in the Self Descption during **Runtime** when a connector is searching for a data provider or a data set.
+The Data Consumers connector may verify if the data is provided by using a vocabulary that is consumable by the connector, when quering an IDS Metadata Broker or when quering the Self-Description directly from a Data Providers Connector.
+If the data is not provided in a consumable way, the connector may:

+- request the data in a different format
+- implement the required strucutres to consume the data
+- or choose a different data provider.

 #### Crawling Self-Descriptions ####

 Another possible approach to find relevant data offers in a data ecosystem is a federated catalog.
 This approach is based on a crawler architecture implementing a federated cache node (FCN) and a federated cache crawler (FCC).
 The FCN of an IDS Connector makes data offers public to other Participants, as part of its Self-Description.
 In addition, further information describing the contents can be requested directly.
 This way, another IDS Connector can cache all available data offerings by crawling known Data Providers via its FCC.